top of page

 Heritage Pony Walk

 Embark on a journey to the past and encounter the majestic Newfoundland pony on the Heritage Pony Walk.
-This 2.6-mile out-and-back trail leads to a heritage pasture managed by a group of local NL pony owners.
+This 2.6-mile out-and-back trail leads you to a heritage pasture managed by a group of local NL pony owners.

 Length: 2.6 miles